CityofToronto/bdit_data-sources/gis/centreline/readme.md

 ## Where It's Stored

 Centreline data are stored in the `gis_core` schema in the `bigdata` database.
 Both the interection and centreline segment layer are stored in partitioned tables, where we pull in a new version of these layer quarterly from GCCview through an automatic [airflow process](/dags/gcc_layers_pull.py).
-Other centreline layers not stored in the `gis_core` schema has been deprecated.
+Other centreline layers not stored in the `gis_core` schema (for example: `gis`) has been deprecated.

 ### Centreline Segments (edges)